This website provides information for general purposes only.Read our full disclaimer

 Why Are So Many Americans Investing in Portugal Golden Visa Funds?

-Since the removal of real estate as a qualifying investment in October 2023, the fund route has become the primary pathway for all Golden Visa applicants.
-For Americans specifically, the appeal includes visa-free travel across 29 Schengen countries (eliminating the 90/180-day tourist limitation), access to Portuguese and EU healthcare and education systems, a path to EU citizenship after five years of residency (subject to the evolving Nationality Law), and the ability to maintain US residency and tax status while holding a Portuguese residence permit — the Golden Visa's 7-day annual minimum stay does not trigger Portuguese tax residency.
+Since the removal of real estate as a qualifying investment in October 2023, the fund route has become one of the primary remaining pathways for Golden Visa applicants.
+For Americans specifically, the appeal includes visa-free travel across 29 Schengen countries (eliminating the 90/180-day tourist limitation), access to Portuguese and EU healthcare and education systems, and a path to EU citizenship after seven years (EU/CPLP nationals) or ten years (other nationalities) of residency under the new Nationality Law (Lei Orgânica 1/2026, in force 19 May 2026).
+The Golden Visa's minimum-stay requirement alone is far below Portugal's 183-day tax-residence threshold, but tax residence can also depend on having a habitual residence in Portugal, so get Portuguese tax advice before relying on day count alone.

 The programme is particularly attractive to Americans who want a "Plan B" European residency without relocating full-time.